Kosiem/Kosiem/README.md

 ### Hi there 👋

 I'm currently working as Lab Technican at Experis while being outsourced to <b>Intel</b>.
-In my spare time, I am doing courses related to application testing in order to be able to steer towards QA / Tester in the future.
+In my spare time, I am doing courses related to application testing.
 I also have knowledge(basic to intermediate) in programming in languages such as C, C++, JAVA, Python, and I'm no stranger to web stack.
 All this I had in technical school, and now I am extending it with the knowledge I gain during my studies at the Polish-Japanese Academy of Information Technology.

 My current job is repairing, setting up and configuring setups for Audio tests.
 In my free time, I look for ways to systematise my work and create apps, like [RaritanKiller](https://github.com/Kosiem/RaritanKiller) or [J-SSH](https://github.com/Kosiem/J-SSH-app).